alekhgupta1441/Hospital_Management_System/README.md

  * Database: MySQL .

 ## HOW TO RUN THIS PROJECT
+- Go to the deployed website - <b>https://hospitalmanagement1712.herokuapp.com/</b>

+                        OR

 - Install Python (Dont Forget to Tick Add to Path while installing Python)
 - Open Terminal and Execute Following Commands :
 ```